 - 85th Ave between San Leandro St to Bancroft Ave

-- Signal changes to help bicyclists and pedestrians cross major streets like Bancroft Ave and San Leandro St
+- Crossing improvements to help people cross major streets like Bancroft Ave and San Leandro St

-- Repaving pot holes and cracks in pavements to make bicycling safer and more comfortable
+- Repaving streets to make bicycling safer and more comfortable

-- Speed bumps, traffic circles and bulb-outs to slow down motorists and provide a safer environment for bicyclists and pedestrians
+- Speed bumps, traffic circles and bulb-outs to slow down motorists and provide a safer environment for East Oaklanders

-The improvements are envisioned to safely connect people biking in East Oakland to local destinations such as libraries, parks, recreation centers, and schools.
-Construction of these four projects will improve access to the low stress network for all ages and abilities, which is a central goal of the City Council adopted 2019 Citywide Bike Plan Update, Let's Bike Oakland.
+These improvements are envisioned to safely connect people biking in East Oakland to local destinations such as libraries, parks, recreation centers, and schools.
+Construction of these four projects will improve access for people of all ages and abilities, which is a central goal of the City Council-adopted 2019 Citywide Bike Plan Update, Let's Bike Oakland.

-During Let's Bike Oakland planning process we held over 60 community meetings and engaged over 3,600 people in person and collected over 2,300 comments online.
+During the 2019 Citywide Bike Plan Update planning process, we held over 60 community meetings and engaged over 3,600 people in person and collected over 2,300 comments online.
 We heard that one of the top issues for residents in East Oakland is the lack of bicycle facilities and that new investment is needed and welcome if it fits with the community’s desires.
-We heard that people do not just ride to get to work and new infrastructure is needed to connect to local neighborhood destinations such as libraries, parks, recreation centers, and schools.
-Specifically, we heard that we should not just try to fit all modes - cars, buses, pedestrians and bikes - on our major streets.
-People asked for improvements to neighborhood streets adjacent to major streets that would make bicycling more comfortable and connect to local destinations.
+In East Oakland, we heard that people ride for fun and to access local destinations, not only to get to work.
+We heard that new infrastructure is needed to connect to local neighborhood destinations such as libraries, parks, recreation centers, and schools.
+Specifically, we heard that we should make improvements to neighborhood streets near major streets that would make bicycling more comfortable and connect to local destinations.